Hotels near Livingston Park & REC

 Which hotels near Livingston Park & REC are great for a weekend getaway?

-Yes — Courtyard by Marriott Baton Rouge Acadian Centre / LSU Area (23.99 mi) offers a pool and on-site dining.
+Yes — Courtyard by Marriott Baton Rouge Acadian Centre / LSU Area (23.99 mi, from $133/night) offers a pool and on-site dining.

 Which hotels near Livingston Park & REC are good for team or group travel?

 Several hotels near Livingston Park & REC accommodate team and group travel.
-Best Western Plus Regency Park (10.63 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-La Quinta Inn & Suites by Wyndham Walker - Denham Springs (10.76 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Americas Best Value Inn Denham Springs Baton Rouge (19.98 mi) offers bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
+Best Western Plus Regency Park (10.63 mi, from $89/night), La Quinta Inn & Suites by Wyndham Walker - Denham Springs (10.76 mi, from $83/night), and Americas Best Value Inn Denham Springs Baton Rouge (19.98 mi, from $47/night) all offer complimentary breakfast and on-site laundry.
+Best Western Plus Regency Park also has meeting space.
+La Quinta Inn & Suites by Wyndham Walker - Denham Springs also has meeting space.
+Americas Best Value Inn Denham Springs Baton Rouge also has bus or oversized vehicle parking.

 Which hotels near Livingston Park & REC offer free breakfast?

-Which hotels near Livingston Park & REC have a pool?
+Which hotels near Livingston Park & REC have an outdoor pool?

 Which hotels near Livingston Park & REC offer free parking?